MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-rule-add-criteria.png "Edit rule add new criteria")

-For the purpose of this section we will limit our match rule to only one criteria.
+For the purpose of this section we will limit our match rule to only one criterion.

 ### Adding multiple rules
-If each criteria reflects a condition around single attributes, then rules represent sets of conditions.
-If you believe that there different sets of attributes on the basis of which your two entities can be matched, you should add more rules with **Add Rules**.
-Note that order matters when creating rules.
-The matching algorithm will try to match on the basis of your first rule - (1) in the **Description** section - and only then continue to the second rule (2) if no matches were identified under the first rule.
+If each criterion reflects a condition around a single pair of attributes, then rules represent sets of multiple criteria.
+If you believe that your entities can be matched on the basis of different sets of attributes, you should add more rules with **Add Rules**.
+Note that when creating rules order matters: The matching algorithm will try to match on the basis of your first rule (stated as (1) in the **Description** section) and only then continue to the second rule (stated as (2) in the **Description** section) if no matches were identified under the first rule.

 For the purpose of this section we will stay with only one rule.